Lommix/bevy_aseprite_ultra/README.md

 | -----------: | -------------: |
 |         0.14 |          0.2.2 |
 |         0.13 |          0.1.0 |

-**The plugin is currently being battle tested and is not released yet**

 I use it in my game, check it out on my [blog](https://lommix.com)